mui/base-ui/docs/data/base/components/tabs/tabs.md

 ## Specifying values

-By default, Tab components and their corresponding panels are **zero-indexed**.
+By default, Tab components and their corresponding panels are zero-indexed.
 The first tab has a `value` of `0`, the second tab has a `value` of `1`, and so on.
 Activating a tab opens the panel with the same `value`, corresponding to the order in which each component is nested within its container.